hytechclub/capstone/Sessions/Session02.md

 - decided on a project idea
 - created some designs for the product
 - created a Trello board
+- have a local clone of their team's GitHub repository
 - filled the Trello board To Do list/Backlog with prioritized cards

 ## User Experience Lesson